mohamed-aziz/SimplePowerToys/README.md

 ### Feature request

-I don't accept feature requests, feel free to fork if you want. this is all I need.
+I don't accept feature requests, feel free to fork if you want to add stuff yourself.
+This is all I need.
 But please report bugs.